 During their enrollment in graduate school, a student may wish to enter psychotherapy or obtain other psychological services.
 The Program encourages this practice either for the student's personal growth or to enhance their understanding of the psychotherapeutic process.
-The Director of Education and Clinical Training maintains a list of contributed service faculty members who have agreed to see Clinical Psychology PhD students at reduced fees (see Psychotherapy Services Brochure).
+The Director of Education and Clinical Training maintains a list of contributed service faculty members who have agreed to see Clinical Psychology PhD students at reduced fees (see SharePoint's "Psychotherapy Services" folder for details).
 The Program maintains strict standards as to which faculty members can be on this list to ensure that psychotherapeutic and teaching/supervisory relationships between students and faculty do not overlap or otherwise involve potentially incompatible roles.